 Navigating these programs can feel a bit overwhelming, but a qualified electrical contractor can be a huge help in identifying the opportunities that fit your project.
 Think of these rebates and credits as a financial thank-you for supporting a cleaner transportation future.
 By layering different incentives, you can make your EV charging station installation a smart and cost-effective move for your business.
 It’s worth taking the time to explore what’s available before you get started.

-Federal Tax Credits and Programs
+Tapping into Federal Tax Credits and Programs

 The federal government offers some powerful incentives to help businesses invest in EV infrastructure.
 The most notable is the Alternative Fuel Vehicle Refueling Property Credit, also known as Section 30C.
 This tax credit allows you to claim a percentage of your total project cost, up to a maximum of $100,000.